aosp-mirror/platform_external_qemu/android/docs/ANDROID-CODING-STYLE.md

 for the sake of consistency is a waste of time.
 Use this information as a way to speed up your coding and code reviews, first and foremost.

-A .clang_format file is provided to automatically reformat your modified code through 'git clang-format'.
+A `.clang_format` file is provided to automatically reformat your modified code through `git clang-format`.
 Use it, this will save you a lot of time.

 Also, there is no real need to reformat existing code to adhere to the guide.
 Would you feel the need to do so, do it in independent patches that batch all